 Brisbane transfers ATC responsibility approaching the FIR boundary by transmitting a TOC.
 Auckland accepts ATC responsibility by responding with an AOC.

-The timing of the transmission of these messages is defined in bilateral agreements between the two units.
+The timing of the transmission of these messages is defined in bilateral agreements between the two ATS units.

 Example Negotiation of Coordination Conditions